 Remember to breathe normally when you’re doing your pelvic floor exercises.

 How often should I do my pelvic floor exercises?

-Once you get used to doing them, start off with five squeezes five times a day.
-Increase this to ten squeezes five times a day if you can.
+Once you get used to doing them, start off with 5 squeezes 5 times a day.
+Increase this to 10 squeezes 5 times a day if you can.
 Try to do a mixture of slow and quick squeezes.

 Many people find it helps to set exercise goals to help them stay fit during pregnancy.

 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

 - Marques A, Stothers L, Macnab A (2010).
 The status of pelvic floor muscle training for women.
 Canadian Urological Association Journal 4 (6): 419–24: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2997838/

 - RCOG (2006).
 Exercise in Pregnancy: Statement No. 4, London, Royal College of Obstetricians and Gynaecologists:https://www.rcog.org.uk/globalassets/documents/guidelines/statements/statement-no-4.pdf.

 - NHS Choices.
 What are pelvic floor exercises? http://www.nhs.uk/chq/pages/1063.aspx?categoryid=52 (Page last reviewed: 30/04/2017.
 Next review due: 30/04/2020)